 But if you’re not pregnant and have no related allergies concerning sushi, sashimi, or any other seafood, then you can eat these dishes at the recommended amount.

-But once upon a time in ancient Japan in Edo (modern-day Tokyo) sushi and sashimi weren’t that sophisticated and were considered “common” food, although not necessarily street food.
+But once upon a time in ancient Japan in Edo (modern-day Tokyo) sushi and sashimi weren’t that sophisticated.
+They were considered “common” food, although not necessarily street food.

 It also wasn’t considered haute cuisine during the 1600s, nor was it similar to what we eat today.

-It was also during the Edo Period where chefs started using freshly caught fish for sushi and sashimi as these cuisines evolved from being served after much later time to being eaten right after preparation.
+It was also during the Edo Period where chefs started using freshly caught fish for sushi and sashimi.
+These cuisines evolved from being served in a fermented form served at a later time to being eaten right after preparation.

 This was obviously limited in scope because of the lack of good ways to preserve raw fish for a while yet.